-Application for approval of the St John of God Health Care NSW Hospitals and New South Wales Nurses and Midwives' Association / ANMF - NSW Branch, Nurses Enterprise Agreement 2019.
+Application for approval of the St John of God Health Care NSW Hospitals and New South Wales Nurses and Midwives' Association / ANMF - NSW Branch, Nurses Enterprise Agreement 2023

-- [1] An application has been made for approval of an enterprise agreement known as the St John of God Health Care NSW Hospitals and New South Wales Nurses and Midwives' Association / ANMF NSW Branch, Nurses Enterprise Agreement 2019 (Agreement).
-The application was made pursuant to section 185 of the Fair Work Act 2009 (Act).
-The Agreement is a single enterprise agreement. - [2] The Employer has provided written undertakings (Undertakings).
-A copy of the Undertakings is attached in Annexure A to this decision.
-I am satisfied that the effect of accepting the Undertakings is not likely to: - (a) cause financial detriment to any employee covered by the Agreement; or - (b) result in substantial changes to the Agreement. - [3] The views of each person who the Fair Work Commission knows is a bargaining representative for the Agreement have been sought in relation to the Undertakings. - [4] Pursuant to subsection 190(3) of the Act, I accept the Undertakings.
-The Undertakings are taken to be a term of the Agreement. - Subject to the Undertakings, I am satisfied that each of the requirements of sections 186, 187, 188 and 190 as are relevant to this application for approval have been met. - [6] The Australian Nursing and Midwifery Federation NSW Branch a bargaining representative for the Agreement, has given notice under section 183 of the Act that it wants the Agreement to cover it.
-In accordance with subsection 201(2) of the Act, I note that the Agreement covers the organisation.
+[1] St John Of God Health Care Inc (the Employer) has made an application for the approval of the St John of God Health Care NSW Hospitals and New South Wales Nurses and Midwives' Association / ANMF - NSW Branch, Nurses Enterprise Agreement 2023 (the Agreement).
+The application was made under s.185 of the Fair Work Act 2009 (the Act).
+The Agreement is a single enterprise agreement.

+[2] I am satisfied that each of the requirements of ss.186, 187 and 188 as are relevant to this application for approval have been met.

+[3] The New South Wales Nurses and Midwives' Association Australian Nursing and Midwifery Federation was a bargaining representative for the Agreement and has given notice under s.183 of the Act that it wants the Agreement to cover it.
+In accordance with s.201(2) I note that the Agreement covers the New South Wales Nurses and Midwives' Association Australian Nursing and Midwifery Federation.

-[7] The Agreement is approved and, in accordance with section 54 of the Act, will operate from 3 December 2019.
-The nominal expiry date of the Agreement is 30 June 2020.
+[4] The Agreement is approved and, in accordance with s.54 of the Act, will operate from 30 April 2024.
+The nominal expiry date of the Agreement is 30 June 2026.